da99/megauni.ruby/README.md

 * Clipart: People do not want to make graphics.
 They want to consume them.
 * Graphics: People who want to make graphics will already know how to use Illustrator, Gimp, Photoshop, etc.
 * Animations: Good for cutscenes, video.
   You still have to code for interactivity.
+In other words: if you are creating a game, you are already working mostly in code.
+Libraries and customization is good enough until you get the full Brent Victor experience.

 * People will create tools on top of yours IF your environment is popular enough: e.g. WWW, Windows, etc.
   The market for editors is tiny.
 The market for consumption is huge.
 There is no need to worry about lack of graphics/animation editing.
+Focus on what the consumers want, and the creatives/geniuses will follow. e.g. VPRI website

 Privately
 ---------